bnomei/kirby3-robots-txt/README.md

 - [buy me ☕](https://buymeacoff.ee/bnomei) or
 - [buy a Kirby license using this affiliate link](https://a.paddle.com/v2/click/1129/35731?link=1170)

+## Installation

+- for devkit-setup use `composer require bnomei/kirby3-robots-txt` or
+- extract latest release of [kirby3-robots-txt.zip](https://github.com/bnomei/kirby3-robots-txt/releases/download/v1.0.3/kirby3-robots-txt.zip) as folder `site/plugins/kirby3-robots-txt`

+> Installation as a gitsubmodule is *not* supported.

 ## Setup

 The plugin generates automatic defaults for the starterkit.
 You do not have to enter them in the config file.
 But if you would it would look like this.